DARK-art108/FinBox-NLP-Exercise/docs/index.md

 While working in the model building and selection phase, I have performed few experiments:

- **bert-uncased-base** : I have used this model with a fastai wraper on Hugging Face Transformer which is [blurr](https://github.com/ohmeow/blurr), but while intializing a learner, I am getting an error message `Cuda out of memory error` I have even controlled my batch size but it is throwing the same error.
+ **bert-base-uncased** : I have used this model with a fastai wraper on Hugging Face Transformer which is [blurr](https://github.com/ohmeow/blurr), but while intializing a learner, I am getting an error message `Cuda out of memory error` I have even controlled my batch size but it is throwing the same error.

  I will work upon this model later and will try to find a proper solution.